 Metaphors from Greek Mythology show how the ongoing escalation of these technological powers requires an even greater escalation of our Peace Literacy.

-As far as we know, before the 20th century, no human on the planet could explain how the sun burned.
+As far as we know, before the 20th century, no human on the planet could explain how the sun burns.
 People could not figure out how the sun could burn at such an incredibly high temperature, for such a long period of time, and not run out of fuel.

-Image of the Sun from Nasa
+Image of the Sun from NASA